pqkgun1708/Tetris/README.md

 # Tetris
-Simple game where we can apply what we learnt in OOP class
+This is a simple game that we use what we learnt in OOP class to practice the concept of OOP

 # To do list:
  * Create the board game
  * Draw block on the board